Great Sioux Reservation: Land claims

-Although many non-Native homesteads were abandoned during the Dust Bowl-era of the 1930s, rather than reassigning the land to the Sioux, the federal government transferred much of the abandoned land to federal agencies.
-For instance, the National Park Service took over part of the modern National Grasslands and the Bureau of Land Management was assigned other land for management.
+Although many non-Native homesteads were abandoned during the Dust Bowl-era of the 1930s, rather than re-assigning the land to the Sioux, the federal government transferred much of the abandoned land to federal agencies.
+For instance, the National Park Service took over part of the modern National grasslands and the Bureau of Land Management was assigned other land for management.

 In some cases, the United States appropriated more land from the reduced reservations, as in the case of the WW2-era Badlands Bombing Range, taken from the Oglala Sioux of Pine Ridge.
 Although the range was declared surplus to USAF needs in the 1960s, it was transferred to the National Park Service rather than returned to the tribe's communal ownership.

 Considering the Black Hills sacred and illegally taken, in the 20th century, the Lakota pursued a suit against the US government for the return of the land.
 In the 1980 United States v.
-Sioux Nation of Indians, the United States Supreme Court ruled that the land had been taken illegally.
+Sioux Nation of Indians, the Supreme Court of the United States ruled that the land had been taken illegally.
 The US government offered financial compensation in settlement.
 The Oglala Lakota are persisting in their demand to have the land returned to their nation; the account with their settlement compensation is earning interest.